PotatoBaron89/Little-Parliament-App/README.md

     "title": Required, must be unique
     "description": optional
     "price": Required, must be positive int
-    "category": default: any breakfast lunch dinner
+    "image": optional: returns a url, when posting it must be a file, not a url "category": default: any breakfast lunch dinner
     "meal_category": vegan vegetarian default: standard
 ```